 Rule 403.2 (Fugitive Dust Control for the Mojave Desert Planning Area).
 This rule requires owners or operators of a construction or demolition fugitive dust source to implement the fugitive dust control measures listed in Rule 403.2.
 These measures include periodic watering for short-term stabilization of disturbed surface area to minimize visible dust emissions, stabilization of graded surfaces if no development is planned within 30 days, reducing non-essential earth moving activity under high wind conditions, and more.
 In addition, for sites over 100 acres such as the proposed project, the control measures in Rule 403.2 must also be implemented.
 The additional control measures include preparing and submitting a dust control plan to the MDAQMD prior to commencing earth-moving activities.
-The dust control plan must describe all applicable dust control measures to minimize visible fugitive dust for sites over 100 acres include stabilizing access routes, maintaining natural topography to the extent possible, and constructing paved roads and parking lots first where feasible."
+The dust control plan must describe all applicable dust control measures that will be implemented at the project site.
+Other additional control measures to minimize visible fugitive dust for sites over 100 acres include stabilizing access routes, maintaining natural topography to the extent possible, and constructing paved roads and parking lots first where feasible."